SOLUTION-1:

 Personal computers are common and are found in all educational institutions, offices, and households.
 The present state of electrical supply in the country has been very poor.

-IT infrastructure becomes secondary as without electrical supply all of these are useless.
+Households and businesses have been facing electrical shortages of several hours in a day.
+Under these circumstances the IT infrastructure becomes secondary as without electrical supply all of these are useless.
 In the rural areas, traditional economy prevails and compared to the developed countries, people engaged in agriculture are not nearly as educated.
 The agriculture sector in developing countries is still following centuries old market practices hence e-commerce is not a suitable tool for them.

 The government has taken initiatives to encourage e-commerce but considering the political instability and national issues of higher priority, the governments over the last decade have been unable to succeed in its efforts.
 The people of Pakistan have the tendency to trust online interactions however it is limited to the educated class in the urban areas.
 People have less faith in financial institution‟s capacity to provide security for online transactions but this phenomenon is linked with the government‟s inability to improve law and order situation in the country and provide cyber protection to the people.